 Abigail Shrier, a freelance writer on culture, law, politics, parenting, and technology, was featured in a PragerU video on the Borderline massacre.
 Pointing to a pagan spirituality that has emasculated boys in America over the last 75 years by public school bureaucrats she explains:

 “The way so many women have a natural ease with caring for children, so many men have the instinct to protect and serve.
 It is a refined sort of masculinity that must be developed and praised.
 The military has done this for years.
 Police academies and fire departments do it too.
-Only the educated classes have learned to sneer at it.
-Would that they never need it.
+Only the educated classes have learned to sneer at it thinking that they never need it.
 However, if you ask, I’d suggest people read more from the experts and keep yourself informed, in case something of this sort happens.”

 “As many laws as we pass, we will never eradicate evil.”1